Canadian International Trade Tribunal

-The Canadian International Trade Tribunal is an independent quasi-judicial body operating in Canada's trade system.
+The Canadian International Trade Tribunal (CITT) is an independent quasi-judicial body operating in Canada's trade system.
 The administrative tribunal reports to Parliament through the Minister of Finance.
 The Tribunal was established on December 31, 1988, and is based in Ottawa, Ontario.
 The Tribunal is composed of a chairperson and up to six permanent members appointed by the Governor-in-council.
 Temporary members may also be appointed.
+It replaced the Canadian Import Tribunal.

 The Tribunal is mandated to act within five key areas: